Drag Force in the Vacuum of Confining Gauge Theories: Introduction

 The presence of a drag force due to the vacuum looks like to be an effect associated with the averaged quantum interactions of the probe quark with the vacuum fluctuations.
 Effectively the quark motion is damped or equivalently the quark exerts some work on the medium so that its kinetic energy is transferred to the medium.
 On a phenomenological point of view, when an isolated quark is scattered in the vacuum with sufficiently high energy there will be formed a jet of hadrons centred in the initial direction of the moving quark.
 This is the jet formation phenomenon \cite{Ali:2010tw}.
 Our hypothesis is that this drag force due to the vacuum is directly related with the jet formation process.
 In the holographic picture, the long string attached to the quark feels a gravitational inertia (resistance) on the bulk breaking it down into many pieces, each with both ends attached to the boundary in a semi-classical transition, i.e., the free quark interacting with the gauge theory vacuum \emph{hadronizes}.
 Here we use the results for drag force on the vacuum to estimate the jet energy as a function of the initial quark energy.

-The work is organized as follows.
-In section \ref{section-2} we discuss the drag force in the vacuum of a $\mathcal{N}=4$ SYM at zero temperature, probing that there is no drag force in such a model.
+The work is organized as follows: in section \ref{quark-vacuum}, we do a summary of the quark-vacuum interaction in the perspective of the fully inclusive quark-jet correlation function and its interpretation in terms of the energy lost by a parton moving in the vacuum.
+In section \ref{section-SYM} we discuss the drag force in the vacuum of a $\mathcal{N}=4$ SYM at zero temperature, probing that there is no drag force in such a model.
 In section \ref{section-3}, we discuss the bottom-up of wall model at zero temperature case, demonstrating the existence of drag force attached to the presence of the energy scale that breaks softly the conformal invariance.
 In section \ref{section-4}, we discuss the general case given by an AdS-like background.
 The existence of a drag-force in such backgrounds is conditioned by the existence of a geometric upper bound in the 4-momentum transferred by the string from the boundary to the bulk.
 In sections \ref{section-5} and \ref{section-6} we focus on the top-down models D3/D7 brane system and the Sakai-Sugimoto configuration.
 As in the bottom-up case, the drag force is conditioned again by the existence of a confining scales in both models.
 In section \ref{section-7} we estimated the fraction of energy loss, finding that the non-conformal systems have associated the so called \emph{dead cone effect}.
 Finally, in section \ref{section-8}, we give some conclusions and final remarks about the phenomenology discussed here.